EDUCBA Logo

 • reduce(): It works the same as the above function reduceRight.
 But in the opposite direction.

-• shift(): We can say that it is opposite of pop it removes the first element from an array.
-It returns that removed elements.
+• shift(): It is the opposite of pop; it removes the first element from an array.
+It returns the removed elements.

-• slice(): We can take a pice from an array and return that new array by this function.
+• slice(): We can take a piece from an array and return that new array by this function.

-• splice(): With this method, we can do both add or remove the element of an array.
+• splice(): With this method, we can add or remove an array element.

 • sort(): Sorting of array elements implemented by this function.

-• unshift(): This method helps to add elements at the starting of the array and return a new array.
+• unshift(): This method helps to add elements at the start of the array and return a new array.

 • toString(): It converts the array elements to string and returns it.